 Brooke Shields has spent so much time in the public eye that it’s easy to forget how strange her career arc really is.
 Most people don’t start working before they can walk.
 Shields did.
 At just 11 months old, she landed an Ivory soap commercial, pushed gently into the industry by her mother, Teri Shields, a former model who quickly became her full-time manager.
 “I was her greatest creation,” Shields later told People.
 “It was us against the world.”

-Then came the early ’80s, when things moved fast.
+In the early ’80s, things moved fast.
 The Blue Lagoon in 1980.
 Endless Love in 1981.
 Magazine covers everywhere.
 Thirty of them in one year, according to The Guardian.
 At 14, she became the youngest person ever to grace the cover of Vogue.
 At 15, she delivered one of the most quoted ad lines in fashion history for Calvin Klein: “You want to know what comes between me and my Calvins?
 Nothing.”
 Decades later, she joked that she still owns those jeans and can squeeze into them, provided she lies down first.

 What gets missed in the highlight reels is how focused she was.
 Shields didn’t chase fame.
 She chased approval from photographers like Dick Avedon.
 “I wanted a gold star,” she said.
 That work ethic probably explains why, at the peak of her teen stardom, she did something almost unthinkable.
 She walked away.
 In 1987, she enrolled at Princeton University, graduating in 1993 with a degree in Romance Languages.